sebringrose/CW-todo-sample-app/README.md

 Follow best practices such as commenting your code, committing often and being mindful of indentation.
 Make sure to lint your code before committing, as this will help your work look professional.

+There are two approaches for this exercise:

+- You can work on the `master` branch and use the [`connect()` method](https://react-redux.js.org/api/connect).
+- Alternatively, you can switch to the `hooks` branch (`$ git checkout hooks`) and use the [hooks method](https://react-redux.js.org/api/hooks).

+Both of them are common in redux implementations.
+After having a look at the documentation, choose the one in which you feel more comfortable.

+In either approach you should:

 1. **Build a counter**.
    - It needs to have two buttons (`+` and `-`), that respectively increase and decrease the counter by one.
    - A text field should display the up-to-date count.
 2. **Build a to-do app**.
    - It has a text input field with a button for adding a task.
    - It shows an up-to-date list of all the tasks.

 ## Extra credits

-Add a “completed task” feature so you can cross off items once they have been completed.
+- Add a “completed task” feature so you can cross off items once they have been completed.
+- Refactor from one approach to the other one to get some more practice with the different implementations of redux.